Skip to content

 Which one of the following phylogenetic trees represents the SAME tree relationships or is equivalent to the phylogenetic tree above?

-Identify Same Phylogenetic Tree (Medium)
+Same Phylogenetic Trees (Medium)

 Find the SAME tree